lsst-sqre/sqr-044/index.rst

 IDM-0003
     Prospective users may authenticate through another federated identity provider.
-    In this case, their pending account request will be held for approval by an existing user with authority to approve new accounts.
+    In this case, their pending account request will be held for approval by someone with authority to determine their data and access rights.
     This flow will be used to handle collaborators who would not otherwise have the necessary affiliation to create an account.

 IDM-0004